ncatlab/nlab-content/pages/17493.md

 proof calculus deriving judgments $\vdash^\alpha_\rho F$ meaning $F$ has an infinitary derivation of height less than $\alpha$ using only cuts of rank less than $\rho$, or some refinement of such, for instance using operator controlled derivations.
-Then one analyses how the height of a derivation changes during cut-elimination.
+Then one analyzes how the height of a derivation changes during cut-elimination.
 For predicative theories, we'll have